hieucao/interview-questions/java-interview-questions.md

 Members of a Java interface are public by default.
 A member of an abstract class can either be private, protected or public.
 An interface is absolutely abstract and cannot be instantiated.
 An abstract class also cannot be instantiated, but can be invoked if it contains a main method.
 Also check out the Abstract class and Interface differences for JDK 8.

 **10. What are pass by reference and pass by value ?** When an object is passed by value, this means that a copy of the object is passed.
 Thus, even if changes are made to that object, it doesn’t affect the original value.
 When an object is passed by reference, this means that the actual object is not passed, rather a reference of the object is passed.
 Thus, any changes made by the external method, are also reflected in all places.

-Java Threads
+**Java Threads**

 **11. What is the difference between processes and threads ?** A process is an execution of a program, while a Thread is a single execution sequence within a process.
 A process can contain multiple threads.
 A Thread is sometimes called a lightweight process.

 **12. Explain different ways of creating a thread.
 Which one would you prefer and why ?** There are three ways that can be used in order for a Thread to be created:
 A class may extend the Thread class.
 A class may implement the Runnable interface.
 An application can use the Executor framework, in order to create a thread pool.
 The Runnable interface is preferred, as it does not require an object to inherit the Thread class.
 In case your application design requires multiple inheritance, only interfaces can help you.
 Also, the thread pool is very efficient and can be implemented and used very easily.

-13. Explain the available thread states in a high-level.
-During its execution, a thread can reside in one of the following states:
+**13. Explain the available thread states in a high-level.** During its execution, a thread can reside in one of the following states:
 NEW: The thread becomes ready to run, but does not necessarily start running immediately.
 RUNNABLE: The Java Virtual Machine (JVM) is actively executing the thread’s code.
 BLOCKED: The thread is in a blocked state while waiting for a monitor lock.